 An Application Control Rule is a standard rule documented in the Rules documentation.
 We'll use one of the default rule entries for Ultrasurf to help explain how Rules work.
-This is exactly the kind of traffic the Rules engine created to seek and destroy.
-For this particular rule, the objective is to block all traffic that:
+This is exactly the kind of traffic that the Rules engine was created to seek and destroy.
+For this particular rule, the objective is to block all traffic that: a) uses port 443, b) looks like valid HTTPS traffic, and c) doesn't use a valid SSL certificate.
+To accomplish this, we created four matchers:

-- 1. Uses port 443.

-- 2. Looks like valid HTTPS traffic.

-- 3. Don't use a valid SSL certificate.

-To accomplish this, we created four matches:

-1. The first matcher makes sure the rule only looks at TCP traffic.

-- 2. The second causes the rule to only look at traffic with a destination port 443. - 3.
+- 1. The first matcher makes sure the rule only looks at TCP traffic. - 2.
+The second causes the rule to only look at traffic with a destination port 443. - 3.
 The third matcher is where the real magic starts.
 In this case, we created a Glob matcher that looks for the /SSL tag anywhere in the Application Control/ProtoChain.
 (Don't worry, we'll cover globs and chains below!) - 4.
 The fourth matcher is the frosting on the cake.
 We tell the rule to look at the Application Control/Detail parameter.
 This is where the server name from the SSL certificate will be located when an SSL-encrypted session is detected.
-In this case, we left the Value field empty since we're looking for cases where there is no valid certificate.
+In this case, we left the Value field empty since we're looking for cases with no valid certificate.